What to Expect at Your First Holistic Bodywork Appointment

 Gentle Release Work

-Using light touch and gentle techniques, we'll address the most significant restrictions identified during the assessment.
+Using a combination of direct and indirect techniques, we'll address the most significant restrictions identified during the assessment.
 The work is typically performed through your clothing without oils or lotions.
 The touch is gentle and generally comfortable – deep relaxation often occurs naturally, though it's not always the primary goal.

 Integration and Rhythm Work

-Subtle work with your body's natural cranial rhythms and organ motility helps integrate the changes we've made.
-This allows your nervous system to adapt to and maintain the improvements, supporting your body's natural healing processes.
+Subtle work with your body's natural rhythms - cranial rhythm and organ motility - helps integrate the changes we've made and allows your nervous system time to adapt to and maintain the improvements.
+We’ll find an appropriate load and duration for the previously problematic movement patterns to allow your nervous system time to reconnect body and brain in less stressful way.

 Checking Our Progress

-We'll re-evaluate the areas we assessed initially – checking muscle tests, palpation findings, mobility, and movement patterns.
-This helps us understand what has changed and ensures the work has been effective.
+We'll re-evaluate the areas we assessed initially – checking muscle tests, palpation findings, mobility, and movement patterns to understand what has changed and ensures the work has been effective.

 Supporting Your Progress at Home